 Most visitors to Nyerere National Park, spend time along the Rufiji River in the North, which runs into the Indian Ocean.
 Whilst in Nyerere you can partake in a number of activities, including walks and boat trips.

 The painted wolf or the hunting wild dog safari in Africa

 Nyerere National Park is wild and isolated, making it a unique safari experience off the beaten track.
-If you want to experience wild Africa, then a safari to in Nyerere National Park is the Southern Circuit is perfect.
+If you want to experience wild Africa, then a Selous safari to Nyerere National Park in the Southern Circuit is perfect.

 Discover the special interests you'll see on a Selous game reserve safari and where to stay on your Selous safari holidays.